 abandoned.

-However, my pfSense install does also have jq
+However, my pfSense install does also have jq,

-because it's a dependency of the pfBlockerNG-devel
+because it's a dependency of the pfBlockerNG-devel package

 which I also use.
 So I decided using it doesn't violate my "don't